lit/lit.dev/packages/lit-dev-content/samples/tutorials/carousel/description.md

-Learn how to build a simple carousel element with the `@lit-labs/motion`'s `animate` directive.
+Learn how to build an animated carousel element using the `animate` directive.